SymfonyCasts/30-days-last/sfcasts/modal-component.md

 But since we've done that before, let's try something different.
-Delete the `href`, change this to a `button`, remove the `data-turbo-frame` attribute... and change the red colors to yellow.
+Delete the `href`, change this to a `button`, remove the `data-turbo-frame` attribute... and change the yellow colors to red.

 Let's go check out the look.
 Nice!